The Year in Google Ads: The 27 Biggest Stories of 2017

 Before you berate me in the Twitterverse, yes, I know Expanded Text Ads didn’t come out in 2017.

 For most search advertisers they did, however, become useful in 2017.
-When ETA’s first hit AdWords accounts, they simply didn’t perform as advertised.
+When ETA’s first hit Google Ads accounts, they simply didn’t perform as advertised.
 This was due to advertisers’ inability to write long(er) copy and all of that delicious historical performance data stored in our standard text ads.

 Well, months of split testing and CTR-related panic, things finally settled down.
 Then they flipped entirely.
-That’s right, expanded text ads, now the text ad option available in your AdWords account, are actually useful.
+That’s right, expanded text ads, now the text ad option available in your Google Ads account, are actually useful.

 Our own Mark Irvine pulled data from more than 11,000 accounts and learned that Expanded Text Ads are crushing it.
 As advertisers continue to adapt to writing more copy, and Google releases more (and more useful) ad extensions, this trend should continue.